StdCarrot/Viviparidae/README.md

 ### How do it use

 Just run Viviparidae on your working directory like next commands.
+I recommend using background processing.

     cd /path/to/your/wroking/directory
-    python /path/to/viviparidae.py
+    python /path/to/viviparidae.py >> /path/to/viviparidae.log~ &

 ### How do it work

 Viviparidae monitoring your working directory, and find all changes include create and delete.

-If found some change, first of all, Viviparidae memorize a last commit in your working branch. - Let it A.
+If found some change, first of all, Viviparidae staging all changes in your working branch.

-Next, Viviparidae make new temporary branch - if it isn't a first commit of this branch, it just checkout to the branch and commit everything.
+And Viviparidae make new temporary branch - if it isn't a first commit of this branch, it just checkout to the branch and commit everything.

-Finally it return to A, reset to your original head with "git reset --mixed".
+Finally it return to your working branch.

 So, your all works is saved in Viviparidae branch and staged in your branch.